 How long will my foster dog be staying with me?

-It usually takes between 3 days and 6 weeks to find a forever home for our dogs.
+It usually takes between 1 week and 6 weeks to find a forever home for the foster.

 What if I have a planned vacation?